featurevisor/featurevisor/docs/sdks.md

 ## Events

-Featurevisor SDK implements a simple event emitter that allows you can use to listen to events that happen in the runtime.
+Featurevisor SDK implements a simple event emitter that allows you to listen to events that happen in the runtime.

 ### Listening to events